ArmynC/ArminC-CS2-Cvars/.github/README.md

 ##### View [cvarlist.log](https://github.com/ArmynC/ArminC-CS2-Cvars/blob/main/cvarlist.log), latest version (of this git).

 > [!IMPORTANT]
-> The cvars value are not necessary the default ones!
+> Be aware that the cvars value are not necessary the default ones!
 Some values could be outputed directly from my game settings.

 ## Version